 Guaranteed investment certificates (GICs) are held at a chartered bank.
-At year end, there is one individual GIC that earns interest at 2.12% and matures Sept 12, 2020.
+At year end there is one individual GIC that earns interest at 1.04% and matures October 2, 2020 and there is one individual GIC that earns interest at 0.35% and matures September 14, 2021.